 Overcome Your Childhood Emotional Neglect

 During 20 years of practicing psychology, I started to notice an “invisible factor” from childhood which weighs upon people in adulthood, sapping their joy, making them feel disconnected or unfulfilled, or causing them to struggle with self-discipline.
-I call it Emotional Neglect.

 First, I saw it in my psychology clients.
 Then, the circle widened, and I began to see it in the people all around me: at the grocery store, the mall, and even on reality TV shows.

 As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it effects them, and to give them the tools to fix it.

 So I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
 This is the first book written about Emotional Neglect.

 - Twelve types of parents who inadvertently emotionally neglect their children

 - Ten issues that emotionally neglected children struggle with as adults

 - And six clear strategies for how to overcome Emotional Neglect